benjaminpillot/FormationPython/tutos/python_data_types.md

 `pandas` dataframes are a specific way of reading data tables with various data types.
 See the small example [here](./FormationPython#examples/dataframe_example.py)

 * series
 `pandas` series typically stand for one-dimensional ndarray with axis labels.
-One common example is a time series.
+One common example is a time series (see example [here](./FormationPython#examples/series_example.py)).